 Then Jesus entered the temple and drove out all who were selling and buying in the temple, and he overturned the tables of the Money Changers and the seats of those who sold doves.
 He said to them, “It is written, ‘My house shall be called a house of prayer’; but you are making it a den of robbers.
 The blind and the lame came to him in the temple, and he cured them.

-In 2008, the bank bailouts brought the economy harm and failure stemming from corruption and insider manipulation of the monetary system.
+In 2008, the bank bailouts brought economic harm and failure stemming from corruption and insider manipulation of the monetary system.
 The mortgage fiasco showed a collusion of forces working together with poorly managed assets.
 Millions of people lost their homes and global economies never truly recovered.
 During the time of Jesus, these intermediary money changers also acted as banks with the high-priestly families using them to devalue currency against their citizens.

 For example, a relative of the Sanhedrin family explained that the money changers engaged in price gouging when selling doves.
 At the time, these birds were extremely valuable and used for religious trade.
 The dove price was fixed at a rate the poor could hardly afford, and this angered Jesus.
 In the Gospel of John verses 2:13 – 16, the scripture explains his disgust: